-Table 34 Wireless: Static WEP Encryption
+Table 29 Wireless: Static WEP Encryption

-LABEL DESCRIPTION WEP Key The WEP keys are used to encrypt data.
+LABEL DESCRIPTION Security Mode Choose Static WEP from the drop-down list box.
+Passphrase Enter a Passphrase (up to 32 printable characters) and clicking Generate .
+The ZyXEL Device automatically generates a WEP key.
+WEP Key The WEP keys are used to encrypt data.
 Both the ZyXEL Device and the wireless clients must use the same WEP key for data transmission.
 If you want to manually set the WEP key, enter any 5, 13 or 29 characters (ASCII string) or 10, 26 or 58 hexadecimal characters ("0-9", "A-F") for a 64-bit, 128-bit or 256-bit WEP key respectively.
-Apply Click Apply to save your changes back to the ZyXEL Device.
+Apply Click Apply to save your changes to the ZyXEL Device.
 Cancel Click Cancel to reload the previous configuration for this screen.
 Advanced Setup Click Advanced Setup to display the Wireless Advanced Setup screen and edit more details of your WLAN setup.

-7.4.3 WPA-PSK/WPA2-PSK
+6.4.3 WPA-PSK/WPA2-PSK